reborg/lisp-history-talk/20220607-lnd-clojurians/slides/01-early-lisp-history.md

 * Inspiration coming from Church's [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus)
 * **λ** now allow `maplist` to declare the meaning of "J"
-* No mutation, `maplist` gets fresh elements from storage

 Still not very lispy!